Unveiling the Impact of War Crimes on the Rules of War

 Adhering to these principles and prohibitions not only preserves the integrity of armed conflicts but also promotes respect for human rights and the rule of law.
 By respecting these rules, parties involved in conflicts demonstrate a commitment to ethical conduct and contribute to the prevention of widespread atrocities and abuses.
 Upholding these standards is essential in mitigating the human cost of war and fostering a more humane and civilized approach to armed conflict.

-See also Exploring the Devastation: Understanding War Crimes in the Rwandan Genocide
+See also Understanding the Dynamics of War Crimes in Asymmetric Warfare

 Distinction between Combatants and Civilians